sheffnertelligent/CommunityTestUtilities/README.md

-# CommunityTestPlugins
+# CommunityTestUtilities
-A collection of plugins useful for testing or debugging various features of Telligent Community.
+A collection of plugins and widgets useful for testing or debugging various features of Telligent Community.